V-Sekai/manuals/decisions/20230719-pose-kusudama-constraints-in-vr.md

 4. Adjust the kusudama constraint attributes to match posing.
 5. Save attributes.

+### Definition of a Kusudama

+Imagine you have a ball.
+There are two ways you can move it:

+1. **Twist**: Like spinning a globe on its stand.
+2. **Swing**: Like moving your finger from one spot to another on the ball.

+Think of a Kusudama (a type of origami that forms a sphere) as an example for the swing movement.
+The pieces of paper move just like your finger would on the ball.

 ## Implementation

 1. Investigate Saracen's VR networking prototype.